 - Rankin: 40.96 percent

-With this in mind, it's important to note that the areas with the highest levels of degree attainment are located around some of Mississippi's largest cities -- Oxford, Hattisburg, and Jackson.
+With this in mind, it's important to note that the areas with the highest levels of degree attainment are located around some of Mississippi's most populated cities -- Oxford, Hattisburg, and Jackson.
 And that's why online education in Mississippi is so important, says April D. Thompson Director of Summer, Winter and Online Sessions at the University of Mississippi.
 With most big schools and college-educated adults located in the state's major urban areas, distance learning is a huge asset in Mississippi.
 With online education, students can pursue a degree in any part of the state without having to relocate or commute to school.
 The flexibility online courses offer can definitely boost degree attainment, says Thompson.

 Further, the fact that many online degrees in Mississippi are nearly identical to their on-campus counterparts means that students don't have to worry about receiving substandard instruction.
 As Thompson notes, that's definitely how the University of Mississippi's online programs operate -- with the same staff and faculty members as the school's on-campus programs.